sjbeli/sjbeli.github.io/README.md

-### Taking a 'lil Break From Web Dev
+### Taking a 'lil Break From Web Development

-Need a break from the royal 💩 show
+Need a break from the 💩 show

-Need more O.I. in my life 🙂
+Need more O.I. (not A.I.) in my life 🙂

 O = organic

 <!--